ZipingLiu-JokerH/ReactNetlifyHotel/README.md

 ## About The Project

-This is a dummy website built with React and Contentful.
+This is a website built with React and Contentful.
 User can view different hotal rooms based on their needs.
+I have worked on this website based on this [youtube video](https://www.youtube.com/watch?v=LXJOvkVYQqA) from freeCodeCamp.org.

 ### Built With